kroysemaj/travelPlanner/README.md

 # Travel Planner

-A simple tool for DMs for rolling lots of random encounters during overland travel in D&amp;D 5e
+A random encounter generator that doesn't care how squishy you are

 ## Introduction

 I needed a tool for generating encounters by terrain that were not gated by level.
 So I made one.
 If you want an encounter generated that will take your party's level into account, this is not the tool for you.
 I want my setting to feel unpredictable and occassionally unfairly lethal.
-Sometimes your party just runs afoul of a Frost Giant at 3rd level. ¯\_(ツ)\_/¯
+Sometimes your party just runs afoul of a Frost Giant at 3rd level. ¯\\\_(ツ)\_/¯

+Right now the UI favors people with enough technical savvy to use terminal programs, which is all I need.
+In the future I might create a web interface for it if enough people ask me to.

 ## Requirements